rogerpadilla/prouter/README.md

 productRouterGroup
   .use('/', (req, resp) => {
     // do some stuff...
-    // end the request-response cycle
+    // and end the request-response cycle
     resp.end();
   })
   .use('/create', (req, resp) => {
     // do some stuff...
-    // end the request-response cycle
+    // and end the request-response cycle
     resp.end();
   })
   .use('/:id(\\d+)', (req, resp) => {
     const id = req.params.id;
     // do some stuff with the 'id'...
-    // end the request-response cycle
+    // and end the request-response cycle
     resp.end();
   });